 Money Market Fund Shares.
 The cost basis reporting rules described above do not apply to shares in money market funds.
-Beginning in 2016, pursuant to SEC rules, certain money market funds will begin to use a floating net asset value rather than a stable net asset value.
-However, the IRS has issued proposed regulations, upon which taxpayers may rely, that permit taxpayers to utilize a simplified method of accounting for gains and losses from redemptions of shares in money market funds that have a floating net asset value (the "NAV method").
+Beginning in 2016, pursuant to SEC rules, certain money market funds began using a floating net asset value rather than a stable net asset value.
+However, the IRS has issued regulations that permit taxpayers to utilize a simplified method of accounting for gains and losses from redemptions of shares in money market funds that have a floating net asset value (the "NAV method").
 If taxpayers properly elect the NAV method, taxpayers will not compute gain or loss for each redemption.
 Instead, taxpayers utilizing the NAV method, will aggregate the gains and losses for a period and report the aggregate gain or loss on an annual basis.
 If taxpayers do not elect the NAV method, the wash sales rules shall not apply to losses generated by the redemption of money market shares.
 Any capital gains or losses reported utilizing the NAV method will be short-term capital gains or losses.